M202ATeam888/Social-Distancing-Health-Detector/README.md

   return temp;
 }
 ```
 Based on the datasheet, the sensor result has measurement resolution of 0.02°C and is aviailable in RAM, and is derived from RAM as: To(°K) = Toreg * 0.02.
 The result is calcaulated by following expressions: 1.
 Convert it to decimal value i.e. 0x3AF7 = 15095d.
 2. Divide by 50 (or multiply by 0.02) i.e. 15095 / 50 = 301.9K (result is in Kelvin).
-3. Convert K to °C i.e. 301.9 - 273.15 = 28.75°C.

-## 6. Timeline:
-- Week4: Project introduction and research.
-Order components
-- Week5: Sensors value collection and circuits setup
-- Week6: Mock test on PC
-- Week7: Cell Phone App design
-- Week 8-9: Bluetooth wireless communication and device tests
-- Week10: Final test and demo
+3. Convert K to °C i.e. 301.9 - 273.15 = 28.75°C. During testing, we found that the max safe body temperature cannot be set to 37.5°C due to environment temperature.
+After several testing cases, we set the temperature to 34.5°C. If the body temperature of the person being tested is greater than this value, the buzzer will be triggered and rush beep.
+At the same time, the red LED will be switched on to warn the user that person's body temperature is above the safe value and may be dangerous.
+In the demo video, becasue we live in different states and currently serious situation of COVID-19, we cannnot meet each other during week9-10.
+So we decided to use a candle to demo instead of human body temperature.

-## 7. Strengths, Weakness and Future Work:
+## 6. Strengths, Weakness and Future Work:
 #### Strength:
 - **Usefulness:** this device is very practical in light of the pandemic and people disregarding social distancing policy.
 - **Size:** the size of our device is relatively small and thus make it easy to carry around.